wp-plugins/forget-username-ajax/readme.txt

 == Description ==

-This plugin shows form to enter email Id and button to retrieve forgotten username.
+This plugin display form to enter email Id to retrieve forgotten username.

-[Please share your Review.
-Thanks!]
+`Attributes`
+1. settings for button lable
+2. settings for success message
+3. settings for mail content

 == Installation ==